jacobdfriedmann/WPDocGen/README.md

 ### RESTful Usage

 You can also retrieve information about the theme through a RESTful API call.
 This is done via the normal WordPress POST to /wp-admin/admin-ajax.php.
-The way the it is currently configured uses a combination of POST and GET arguments.
+The way the plugin is currently configured uses a combination of POST and GET arguments.

-- **POST**
+#### POST

 *action* (required) Must be equal to "wpdocgen".
 This is how WordPress identifies the correct PHP function to call.

-- **GET**
+#### GET

 *format* (optional) If not included defaults to HTML.
 Can also be set to "json" to recieve a JSON response.